LuiseFreese/blog/how-to-get-started-with-http-requests-in-PowerAutomate.md

 Now we add a conditions: if user wants Learning material, we want to pin a website to the **Learning** channel.

-Unfortunatley, there are no actions "pin a website to a channel in Teams" in Power Automate.
+Unfortunatley, there are no action "pin a website to a channel in Teams" in Power Automate.
 Fortunately, we can still do this by making an HTTP request towards Microsoft Graph.
 This is why I added the HTTP action into the flow:

 ![HTTP request](https://github.com/LuiseFreese/blog/blob/main/media/how-to-get-started-with-http-requests-in-PowerAutomate/condition1.png)